Serena Gates

 Serena worked for the United Nations Syrian Commission of Inquiry between 2016 and 2018.
 Her role included conducting field investigations into war crimes and human rights violations committed by all parties to the conflict.
 She was responsible for compiling and analysing evidence and producing the first report of the Commission focusing on the use of sexual and gender based violence in the conflict, entitled I lost my Dignity: Sexual and Gender Based Violence in the Syrian Arab Republic.

 Serena has advised in Judicial Review proceedings including cases involving the successful challenge of a refusal to implement a parole board recommendation for a prisoner serving a life sentence and cases relating to the re-categorisation of serving prisoners.
-Whilst working for the FCO as a criminal justice advisor in Afghanistan, Serena was also involved, from an HMG perspective, in judicial reviews brought against the UK Government challenging the transfer of UK captured prisoners to Afghan custody.
+Whilst working for the then Foreign and Commonwealth Office as a Senior criminal justice advisor in Afghanistan, Serena was also involved, from an HMG perspective, in judicial reviews brought against the UK Government challenging the transfer of UK captured prisoners to Afghan custody.

 Serena’s wider experience working for UK Government departments and in foreign jurisdictions gives her a competitive edge when it comes to understanding the policy and practical workings of public bodies.